Let Them Say We Wasted The Purfume

 earthy and costly and absurd,

-shattered open on purpose —
+shattered open on purpose,

-not for healing,
+not just for healing,

 but for loving.